|Elliott Sound Products||Distortion & Feedback|

 Figure 9 - Practical Feedback Amplifier

-At an output voltage of 1kHz / 3.7V RMS, open loop distortion is 2.3%.
+At an output voltage of 1kHz / 3.7V RMS, open loop distortion is 2.3%, showing that the circuit is fairly linear with no feedback.
 Input impedance is about 7k, with output impedance at about 200 ohms.
 The distortion components are low order as expected, with only second and third harmonics at significant levels.
 The fourth harmonic is at -85dB relative to the fundamental.

 Adding feedback, but maintaining the output at the same voltage, things change much as we would expect.
+The gain is set to 11 (set by the feedback resistors FB1 and FB2).
 Distortion at 1kHz now measures 0.0014%, and only the fundamental is above -98dB (the level of the second harmonic with feedback).
 What happened to all the high order harmonics 'generated' by the addition of feedback?
 As fully expected from previous tests, they simply don't appear - all harmonics are suppressed to much the same degree, but with some dependence on the open loop gain (and hence feedback ratio).
-In this case, closed loop voltage gain is 11 times.

 With feedback, frequency response is -3dB at 4.3MHz (no, I don't really believe that either), input impedance a more respectable 5.8MΩ at low frequencies, falling to a bit under 1M at 20kHz.
 Output impedance is well under 1 ohm.
 Apart from the rather optimistic frequency response reported by the simulator, the figures are pretty much what I would expect.